12-simple-ways-to-maintain-a-healthy-weight-photo

 It’s important to make sure that your vegetables are thoroughly washed to avoid any risk of Toxoplasmosis, because the soil in which vegetables are grown may be contaminated with E.coli or Salmonella.

-Eat at least 4-5 servings of vegetables per day and 2-3 servings of fruit per day while pregnant (as well as when you aren’t pregnant).
+Pregnant women should aim for 4-5 servings of vegetables and 2-3 servings of fruit daily.
 Keep cut vegetables and fruit in the fridge.

 Flax Seeds and Flaxseed Oil